 This is currently not known.
-The coastal town Da Nang has been sealed off due to a coronavirus outbreak, and the province Quang Nam has limitations in place regarding travel and gatherings.
+Travelling within Vietnam is limited, and gatherings are partially limited in Hanoi, Ho Chi Minh City and other provinces.
 Keep a close watch on this page and contact your travel agency or airline.
 It is expected that travelling to Vietnam will be discouraged for at least another month.

 I’m still in Vietnam, what do I do?

 Try to return to your home country if possible.
-The measures taken by the government of Vietnam to combat the coronavirus are very strict.
-You might be ordered to quarantine yourself if you do not leave the country.
+The measures taken by the government of Vietnam to combat the coronavirus might have been relaxed, but they can differ locally.
+You might be ordered to quarantine yourself under undesirable and unhygienic circumstances if you do not leave the country.
 In that case, contact the British embassy in Vietnam.
 The British government advises all tourists and other visitors that are still in Vietnam to leave the country through a commercial flight from Ho Chi Minh City or Hanoi via the South Korean capital Seoul.
 Asiana Airlines and Korean Air offer flights.

 Who is liable for the financial damages?

 Coronavirus has resulted in a large amount of financial damages for travellers, travel agencies, tour operators and insurance companies.
 In some cases, you might be successful in claiming damages, but this will most certainly not always be the case.
 The immigration service of Vietnam also does not refund the visa costs which have already been made by the traveller, even if they cannot make use of the visa due to the coronavirus.